jubaer145/agro-web/README.md

-# Akyl Jer Government Portal
+# Акыл Жер Government Portal

 A government web portal for agricultural and veterinary system management, built with Django REST Framework (backend) and React + TypeScript + Vite + Ant Design (frontend).